roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  Barry read it over carefully, smiling and nodding, obviously pleased with her work.
 "This is excellent work," Barry said.
 "And because of your attitude and obvious ability to handle all of these job duties, I hereby pronounce you our official Office Slut in Training."

  Cori smiled and pointed to her mouth, eyebrows raised in question.
 "Not yet," Barry said, taking her hand and leading her into the open room they called the Bullpen.
 "Hey guys," he said, "Cori has convinced me that she should be our office Office Slut.
 She'll email you her job description.
 I'm sure you'll find it quite thorough and to your liking.
 If you have additional suggestions, please be prepared to discuss them during tomorrow morning's staff meeting.
 Now, Cori, do you still have something in your mouth?"
-Report_Story #5